wilsonmar/wilsonmar.github.io/_posts/2016-05-12-azure-certifications.md

 1. Click blue Launch button at https://esi.learnondemand.net/Lab/... or aka.ms/az500labs

+   ### Redeem Promo Code

-1. Type your Azure Pass Promo Code from instructor at microsoftazurepass.com.
+1. Type your Azure Pass <strong>Promo Code</strong>

+   <strong>PROTIP: If you already have a code from a previous class within the last month, use that and wait until it runs out to use it.</strong>

+   <strong>PROTIP: CAUTION: This wipes out your existing data with a new storage account.</strong>

    It takes several minutes to build your environment so you see a Windows 10 Desktop.

 1. Expand full screen.
 Click "Next".

-   ### Redeem Promo Code

    Follow instructions on the right pane: